Finger Or Hand Trapped In A Door Injury Claims Guide

 Steps To Take If Your Fingers Were Crushed In A Door

-If you have suffered an injury such as a thumb fracture due to getting your hand stuck in a door, then there are several steps you can take to both ensure you get the help you need when you need it and also to prepare for making a claim.
+If you have suffered an injury such as a thumb fracture due to getting your hand stuck in a door, then there are several steps you can take to both ensure you get the help you need and also to prepare for making a claim.
 For example:

-• Take photographs of the accident scene and the cause if you can, so these can be submitted in evidence to support your claim.
+• Take photographs of the accident scene and the cause if you can, so these can be submitted in evidence to support your claim for finger injury compensation.

 • Report the accident to the relevant party, such as filling in the accident book at work or following the accident reporting procedure at a shop.

-• If anyone saw you get your hand trapped in a door, gather their contact details so they can be approached to act as witnesses if needed.
+• If anyone saw you get your hand trapped in a door, gather witness contact information so they can be approached for a statement later into the claims process.

-• Begin to make a record of any financial loss, and be sure to keep receipts, bills and invoices that relate to expenses encountered due to your injury.
+• Begin to make a record of any financial losses, and be sure to keep receipts, bills and invoices that relate to expenses encountered due to your finger injury.

 Someone Shut My Finger In The Door – How Long Do I Have To Claim?

 If you are eligible to make a claim, after slamming your finger in a door, for the injury you have suffered, you must start the process within the relevant time limit as set by the Limitation Act 1980.
-This is typically three years from the date of the accident that caused your injuries for personal injury claims.
+This is typically three years from the date of the accident for a personal injury claim.

 However, there are certain time limit exceptions.
 These include:

 • Those who lack the mental capacity to bring forward a claim themselves.
-These parties will have an indefinite time limit suspension applied to the limitation period.
-During this suspension, a court-appointed litigation friend can make a claim on the injured party’s behalf.
-Should the injured party regain the capacity to claim, they will have three years from the date of recovery to start the process if a litigation friend did not act for them.
+These parties will have an indefinite time limit suspension applied to the limitation period that lasts for as long as they lack this mental capacity.
+During this suspension, a court-appointed litigation friend can make a claim for finger injury compensation on the injured party’s behalf.
+Should the injured party regain the mental capacity to claim, they will have three years from the date of recovery to start the process if a litigation friend did not act for them.

-Finger Or Hand Trapped In A Door Injury Claims Calculator
+Finger Trapped In A Door Injury Claim Calculator

 Type of Injury?How Severe?CompensationInformation